amirkiarafiei/mcp-code-mode-example/README.md

 This repository demonstrates the benefits of executing MCP (Model Context Protocol) tools as code versus traditional tool calling approaches.
 It includes a comprehensive Medium article explaining the concepts and working code examples comparing both approaches.

+>NOTE: This project uses LangChain tools and a local filesystem to simulate MCP-style tools and code execution; it doesn’t implement the MCP protocol/tools itself.
+This code is for educational purpose only.

 ## 📖 Overview

 When building LLM agents with many tools, two key problems emerge: